bvaughn/redux-search/docs/README.md

 ##### searchStateSelector:
 Selects the search sub-state within the state store.
 A default implementation is provided.
 Override only if you add `searchReducer()` to the store somewhere other than `state.search`.

-### `SearchApi` / `WorkerSearchApi`
+### `SearchApi` / `WorkerSearchApi` / `CapabilitiesBasedSearchApi`
 The search API is an observable that manages communication between the redux-search middleware and the underlying search utility.
 It maps resource names to search indicies and coordinates searches.
 Both a single-threaded implementation (`SearchApi`) and a web-worker implementation (`WorkerSearchApi`) are provided.

-By default the web-worker implementation is used but you can override this behavior with `reduxSearch()` like so:
+By default a capabilities-based search API is used (`CapabilitiesBasedSearchApi`) that auto-detects web worker support and uses the best implementation for the current environment.
+You can override this behavior with `reduxSearch()` for testing purposes like so:

 ```javascript
 import { SearchApi } from './SearchApi'